 On March 31, Bismarck Mayor George Peoples learned that a group of men were stranded by high water and ice in the valley south of town.
 He decided to take a skiff out onto the Missouri and go in search of them.
 After gliding downstream on the treacherous river, Peoples discovered the men in a grove of trees, water raging all around them.
 He gingerly steered his boat toward the trees and rescued all the men.
 Peoples then saw another man atop an ice jam who had apparently become so overwhelmed with fear that he could not move.
-Peoples left the skiff and walked out on to the unstable, jumbled blocks of ice, knowing full well that the jam could give way at any moment, and guided the shell-shocked man back to safety.
+Peoples left the skiff and walked out on to the unstable, jumbled blocks of ice, knowing full well that the jam could give way at any moment, tossing him into the frigid waters, where he would die within minutes.
+Fortunately, the ice jam held long enough for Peoples to guide the shell-shocked man back to safety.

 When the first freshet hit Bon Homme Island (18 miles northwest of Yankton) the settlers there had to flee the onrushing floodwaters with only the clothes on their backs.
-Fortunately, they reached a small promontory at the head of the island just as the Missouri inundated their tiny settlement.
+Just before the high water overtook them, the group reached a small promontory at the head of the island.
 Once there, they huddled together, hoping the river would not rise high enough to carry them away.
 The eight men and two women spent three, long, cold nights atop that precarious little knoll before escaping to higher ground on the nearby bluffs.

 The Missouri encircled scores of houses with high water and blocks of ice before the occupants could flee to the bluffs beyond.
 Families up and down the valley got trapped in their homes.
 All they could do was wait – either for the river to drown them or for someone to rescue them.

-Soon after the flood struck, a group of men in Yankton organized rescue parties, which set out from that town in yawls to search the flooded countryside for survivors.
+Soon after the flood struck, some Yankton men organized rescue parties, which set out from that town in yawls to search the flooded countryside for survivors.
 The search teams passed from submerged farm house to farm house, often risking their own lives as heavy ice flows pushed up against their wooden boats.
 When crews reached a house, they checked for signs of life.
 On numerous occasions, rescue crews had to cut survivors out of their houses by opening a hole in the roof.
 Had it not been for the heroism of these selfless men, the death toll from the Great flood of 1881 would have been far higher, perhaps in the hundreds.

 Further south, the Missouri literally wiped the town of Green Island (opposite Yankton) off the map, destroying nineteen of the town’s twenty buildings, including two of its churches.
 The Missouri also pushed water into low-lying areas of Yankton.
 In addition to the buildings damaged at Yankton, several steamboats at the town’s boatyard were lifted off their moorings and carried downstream, only to be deposited in the lowlands far from the river’s main channel.

 The Missouri hammered Vermillion.
 One hundred and thirty-two of the town’s buildings were either completely destroyed or sustained damage.
 Following this catastrophe, the surviving residents wisely chose to move the town to the highlands to the north.
 The worst of the flooding along the Missouri occurred between the mouth of the James and the mouth of the Big Sioux.
 The floodwater emanating from those two streams, when combined with the water coming down the big river, filled the Missouri Valley to the brim.
 Most of the farmers living along that reach lost livestock, equipment, and stored grain.
 Dakota Territorial Governor Nehemiah G. Ordway estimated that 7,000 people in southeast Dakota Territory had been displaced by the flood.
-About 1,000 of the refugees had crowded into Yankton.
+At the height of the flood, about 1,000 of the refugees crowded into Yankton.